LucyHeath/Lay-by/README.md

 ### Register and login pages

-Both `Register.js` and `Login.js` are minimalistic forms, in keeping witht hte rest of the site theme.
+Both `Register.js` and `Login.js` are minimalistic forms, in keeping with the rest of the site theme.

 ![Registration form ](https://user-images.githubusercontent.com/114397080/211071508-51151993-ee43-41db-b2ec-f5fe13ba840b.png)